-(C) If Tenant wishes to exercise Tenant's Right of First Offer, Tenant shall do so, if at all, by giving Landlord notice (" Tenant's RFO Exercise Notice ") within five (5) business days after receipt of Landlord's RFO Premises Notice, time being of the essence, of Tenant's desire to lease all (but not less than all) of the space designated in Landlord's RFO Premises Notice.
-Tenant shall, in Tenant's RFO Exercise Notice, specify whether it shall be leasing the applicable portion of the RFO Premises for (1) the lease term specified in Landlord's RFO Premises (it being understood and agreed that if less than sixty (60) months then remain in the Lease Term at the time Tenant delivers the Tenant's RFO Exercise Notice electing to lease the applicable portion of the RFO Premises for a term to be coterminous with the Lease Term with respect to the Existing Premises and if such period is shorter than the lease term offered in Landlord's RFO Premises Notice, Tenant must simultaneously exercise its extension option under Section 7 of this Sixth Amendment with its exercise of its rights under this Section 8 and if no such extension option is then available to Tenant then the term with respect to the applicable portion of the RFO Premises shall automatically be as specified in Landlord's RFO Premises Notice) (the lease term as determined under subsection (1) or (2) being hereinafter referred to as the " Designated RFO Lease Term").
+(C) If Tenant wishes to exercise Tenant's Right of First Offer, Tenant shall do so, if at all, by giving Landlord notice ("Tenant's RFO Exercise Notice") within five (5) business days after receipt of Landlord's RFO Premises Notice, time being of the essence, of Tenant's desire to lease all (but not less than all) of the space designated in Landlord's RFO Premises Notice.
+Tenant shall, in Tenant's RFO Exercise Notice, specify whether it shall be leasing the applicable portion of the RFO Premises for (1) the lease term specified in Landlord's RFO Premises Notice or (2) a lease term that is coterminous with the Term of the Lease with respect to the Existing Premises (it being understood and agreed that if less than sixty (60) months then remain in the Lease Term at the time Tenant delivers the Tenant's RFO Exercise Notice electing to lease the applicable portion of the RFO Premises for a term to be coterminous with the Lease Term with respect to the Existing Premises and if such period is shorter than the lease term offered in Landlord's RFO Premises Notice, Tenant must simultaneously exercise its extension option under Section 7 of this Sixth Amendment with its exercise of its rights under this Section 8 and if no such extension option is then available to Tenant then the term with respect to the applicable portion of the RFO Premises Notice) (the lease term as determined under subsection (1) or (2) being hereinafter referred to as the "Designated RFO Lease Term").